operator-framework/olm-docs/content/en/docs/Tasks/update-and-ship-operator.md

 In the Operator Lifecycle Manager (OLM) ecosystem, the following resources are used to resolve Operator installations and upgrades:

-1. <b>`ClusterServiceVersion (CSV)`</b> - A YAML manifest created from Operator metadata that assists the Operator Lifecycle Manager (OLM) in running the Operator in a cluster.
+1. `ClusterServiceVersion (CSV)` - A YAML manifest created from Operator metadata that assists the Operator Lifecycle Manager (OLM) in running the Operator in a cluster.

     A CSV is the metadata that accompanies an Operator container image, used to populate user interfaces with information like its logo, description, and version.
 It is also a source of technical information needed to run the Operator, like the RBAC rules it requires and which Custom Resources (CRs) it manages or depends on.

     A CSV is composed of a Metadata, Install strategy, and CRDs.

-2. <b>`CatalogSource`</b> - Operator metadata, defined in CSVs, can be stored in a collection called a CatalogSource.
+2. `CatalogSource` - Operator metadata, defined in CSVs, can be stored in a collection called a CatalogSource.
 CatalogSource contains metadata that OLM can query to discover and install operators with their dependencies.

-3. <b>`Subscription`</b> - A user indicates a particular package and channel in a particular CatalogSource in a Subscription.
+3. `Subscription` - A user indicates a particular package and channel in a particular CatalogSource in a Subscription.
 Subscription ensures OLM will manage and upgrades/installs the operator to ensure the latest version is always running in the cluster

 OLM uses CatalogSources, which use the Operator Registry API, to query for available Operators as well as upgrades for installed Operators.

 ![CatalogSource Image](https://raw.githubusercontent.com/laxmikantbpandhare/olm-docs/olm-opr-updt/content/en/docs/Tasks/images/catalogsource.png)

-<I> <b> Figure 1.
-CatalogSource overview </b> </I>
+`Figure 1.
+CatalogSource overview`

 In the above image, etcd is a package.
 Alpha and beta are the channels.